cnr-ibba/SMARTER-database/docs/data-import.rst

 The ``--bfile/--file`` options (mutually exclusive) let you to specify a file prefix (like PLINK does) for a binary/text file respectively.
-The ``--dataset`` option lets to specify which dataset contains the genotype file; ``--coding`` option lets to specify source coding (if the provided coding does not match with database data the import process will fail).
+The ``--dataset`` option lets to specify which dataset contains the genotype file; ``--coding`` option lets to specify the source coding (if the provided coding does not match with database data, the import process will fail).
 The ``--assembly`` parameter will be the destination assembly version of the converted genotypes.
 There are also other parameter, for example when you have source genotypes with *rs_id* or when the source assembly